 Jidai-Matsuri is not the only popular event held in Tokyo for the culture day celebrations.

 Another famous event that many never miss is the Shirasagi No-Mai or the White Heron Dance.
 As you can guess from the name, this involves dancers dressed up with white wings, representing herons.

 This is also a parade cum dance where, apart from the dancers, there are baton twirlers, musicians and bird feeders.
 This event is not unique to Japanese Culture Day, though.
 It is also performed during the Golden Week.

-How You Can Join The Japanese Culture Day Celebrations
+How You Can Join The Culture Day Celebrations in Japan

 If you are an expat living in Japan, or if you happen to travel to Japan during the Japanese culture day, you might want to join in with the celebrations.

 Take advantage of the free entry for most Japanese museums on this day since it is meant to spread awareness of the Japanese arts and culture.
 Explore the museums to your heart’s content and learn all about the traditions of the beautiful country.

 Visit the different cities where events and performances are conducted.
 Some places have these going for more than just one day, giving you time to plan your week.

 Even if you’re not in Japan during the Bunka no hi, you can learn about the Japanese culture and experience it.
 Japan recognises every little bit of art, so you can dabble in the arts that appeal to you as a start.

 Maybe think about trying your hand at Japanese arts and crafts, music and dances.
 With so many video tutorials, it’s not difficult to dabble in fine arts and performing arts.